-The Principles for Designing Teaching and Learning Spaces (see PDF below) consider the classroom environment within the context of what is known about students’ learning.
+The Principles for Designing Teaching and Learning Spaces (disponible également en français) consider the classroom environment within the context of what is known about students’ learning.
 These Principles are then translated into specific design features to guide design decisions, such that learning spaces become a physical manifestation of the university’s teaching and learning vision.

-The Classroom Standards Working Group was mandated by the TLSWG to develop Classroom standards and guidelines.
+The Classroom Standards Working Group was mandated by the Teaching and Learning Spaces Working Group (TLSWG) to develop Classroom standards and guidelines.
 This document includes:

-- Descriptions of formal learning spaces to aid in room selection for specific teaching and learning needs
+- Descriptions of formal learning spaces to aid in room selection for specific teaching and learning needs.

 Abstract: Designing physical learning environments that connect to indicators of effective educational practice reflects a university’s pedagogical commitment to student success.
 This article describes an approach to teaching and learning space design based on research-informed pedagogical principles implemented successfully at our university.
 It then articulates how those principles can be translated into classroom design features, with examples.
-These principles have had an operational and conceptual impact on campus, providing a framework for diverse audiences to think about spaces in a way that reflects shared goals, language and values.
+These principles have had an operational and conceptual impact on campus, providing a framework for diverse audiences to think about spaces in a way that reflects shared goals, language, and values.